mozfet/meteor-biocryptology/packages/mozfet_biocryptology/README.md

 # meteor-biocryptology

-An OpenID Connect implementation for account login using Biocryptology.com on Meteor.
+OpenID Connect flow implementation for Biocryptology on Meteor.

-This package implements the Biocryptology OpenId flow and is designed for use together with the ```mozfet:biocryptology-accounts``` package for integration with Meteor Accounts.
+This package is designed for use with the ```mozfet:biocryptology-accounts``` package for integration with Meteor Accounts.

 ## Installation
 Using command line terminal, in your application's project folder